Prisoner-of-war camp: Conditions in Japanese camps

 Allied prisoners-of-war in Japanese camps were forced to engage in physical labour such as building bridges, erecting forts, and digging defence trenches.
 These prisoners received limited food, and once their military uniforms wore out, no replacements were given.
 Some brutal prison guards would answer requests for water with their beatings or rifle butts.
 Prisoners who were seen as no use, physically weak, or rebellious, would often be killed.
 At the end of the war, when the camp inmates were released, many had lost body parts, and many were starved and faced extreme emaciation.
 Some prisoners feared execution by the Japanese in response to American bombing.
 The brutality of the guards caused traumatized prisoners to suffer mental illnesses that persisted for decades afterward.
 In many cases, survivors of camps were traumatized or ended up living with a disability.
 Many survivors went home or to other areas of the world to have a successful life as a businessman, or they would devote themselves to helping poor people or people in the camps who were in need of support.
 A former PoW, Lieutenant Colonel Philip Toosey, stated that the Japanese committed brutal atrocities.
 Some of these included filling a prisoner's nose with water while the guards tied them with barbed wire, then they would stand on the prisoners, stepping on the wires.
 Or the guards would tie a prisoner on a tree by their thumbs, with their toes barely touching the ground, and leave them there for two days without food or water.
 After the two days of torture, the prisoner would be jailed prior to execution, after which their corpses would later be burnt.

 Life in the POW camps was recorded at great risk to themselves by artists such as Jack Bridger Chalker, Philip Meninsky, John Mennie, Ashley George Old, and Ronald Searle.
 Human hair was often used for brushes, plant juices and blood for paint, and toilet paper as the "canvas".
 Some of their works were used as evidence in the trials of Japanese war criminals.
 Many are now held by the Australian War Memorial, State Library of Victoria, and the Imperial War Museum in London.
 The State Library of Victoria exhibited many of these works under the title The Major Arthur Moon Collection, in 1995.

 In 2016, war historian Antony Beevor (who had recently completed his book The Second World War), said that the UK government had recently declassified information that some British POWs in some Japanese POW camps were subjected to being fattened, then cannibalised.
-Apparently, Winston Churchill had been aware of this atrocity, but kept the information secret; families would have been too distressed to learn that their sons had been the victims of cannibalism rather than killed in action.
+Apparently, Winston Churchill had been aware of this atrocity but kept the information secret; he reasoned families would have been too distressed to learn that their sons had been the victims of cannibalism rather than killed in action.

 More deaths occurred in Japanese POW camps than in any others.
 The Red Cross were not able to drop parcels into these camps because they were too well defended to fly over.